QMeqGR/qm-maxima/README.txt

-   Another package that handles quantum mechanical operators is ‘operator_algebra’ package written by Barton Willis.
+   Another package that handles quantum mechanical operators is ‘operator_algebra’ written by Barton Willis.

 Appendix A Function and Variable index
 **************************************